nodejs/node/COLLABORATOR_GUIDE.md

 Several LTS related issue and PR labels have been provided:

+* `lts-watch-v6.x` - tells the LTS WG that the issue/PR needs to be considered for landing in the `v6.x-staging` branch.
 * `lts-watch-v4.x` - tells the LTS WG that the issue/PR needs to be considered for landing in the `v4.x-staging` branch.
-* `lts-watch-v0.10` - tells the LTS WG that the issue/PR needs to be considered for landing in the `v0.10-staging` branch.
-* `lts-watch-v0.12` - tells the LTS WG that the issue/PR needs to be considered for landing in the `v0.12-staging` branch.
+* `land-on-v6.x` - tells the release team that the commit should be landed in a future v6.x release
 * `land-on-v4.x` - tells the release team that the commit should be landed in a future v4.x release
-* `land-on-v0.10` - tells the release team that the commit should be landed in a future v0.10 release
-* `land-on-v0.12` - tells the release team that the commit should be landed in a future v0.12 release

 Any collaborator can attach these labels to any PR/issue.
 As commits are landed into the staging branches, the `lts-watch-` label will be removed.